RayDebashree/PLACO/README.md

 6. PLACO can only detect statistical association of a variant with two traits, and cannot distinguish between the various types of pleiotropy such as biological or horizontal or vertical/mediated.

 7. If you receive an error message like `the integral is probably divergent`, try reducing the absolute tolerance parameter `AbsTol`.

+8. For more details on using this R program, please refer to the Supplementary S1 Appendix of Ray et al (2021): https://doi.org/10.1371/journal.pgen.1009584.s001